Plug-in electric vehicles in Norway

-The Norwegian plug-in car segment market share has been world's highest for several years, achieving 29.1% of new cars sold in 2016, 39.2% in 2017, 49.1% in 2018 55.9% in 2019, and 74.7% in 2020.
+The Norwegian plug-in car segment market share has been world's highest for several years, achieving 29.1% of new cars sold in 2016, 39.2% in 2017, 49.1% in 2018 55.9% in 2019, 74.7% in 2020, and 88.9% in 2024.
 The record uptake rate achieved in 2020 allowed Norway to become the first country in the world where annual sales of all-electric cars outsold the combined volume of all passenger cars with internal combustion engines.
+In January 2024, the share of combined EV was 93.9%: 92.1% full electrics (BEVs), and 1.8% plugin hybrids (PHEVs).

 According to a 2018 analysis by McKinsey & Company, Norway has already reached a critical mass of electric vehicles.
 Therefore, the country is the only one in the world in the third stage of a disruptive trend, and the EV disruption is inevitable.

 As of 31 December 2021, the stock of light-duty plug-in electric vehicles in Norway totalled 647,000 units in use, consisting of 470,309 all-electric passenger cars and vans (including used imports), and 176,691 plug-in hybrids.
 Norway listed as the top selling plug-in country market in Europe for three consecutive years, from 2016 to 2018.
 The Nissan Leaf is the country's all-time best selling plug-in electric car, with over 65,500 units registered through 2020.

 The fleet of electric cars is one of the cleanest in the world since about 98% of the electricity generated in the country comes from renewable energy sources, mainly hydropower.
 In 2017, and as a result of its fast growing EV adoption, Norway was able to achieve its climate target for average fleet CO_{2} emissions (85 g/km) for new passenger cars three years earlier than pledged.